 It should be noted that on Great and Holy Saturday every major act of the Vesperal Liturgy of St. Basil takes place in front of the Tomb, or processes around it: the Small Entrance; the 15 Old Testament readings; the Epistle and Gospel readings; the Great Entrance; the distribution of Holy Communion; and the final dismissal prayer.

-The Main Resurrection service will begin at 11:30 pm on Saturday night (We ask that everyone try to arrive at least 15 minutes early, those with food even earlier, so that we can begin the service promptly with all lights out in the Church).
+Pascha (April 12): The Main Resurrection service will begin at 11:30 pm on Saturday night (We ask that everyone try to arrive at least 15 minutes early, those with food even earlier, so that we can begin the service promptly with all lights out in the Church).
 This particular service is actually comprised of three services, celebrated together, one after another: Nocturnes, Matins and the Divine Liturgy.
-The entire service ends around 2:30 am on Sunday morning and is followed by the blessing of Pascha baskets and the Agape Meal, at which we enjoy fellowship and partake of many non-lenten foods.
+The entire round of services ends around 2:30 am on Sunday morning and is followed by the blessing of Pascha baskets and the Agape Meal, at which we enjoy fellowship and partake of many non-lenten foods.

 Special features of the Midnight Service include: Nocturnes (11:30 pm to 12:00 midnight) celebrated in total darkness with only one light for the choir, followed by a triple procession around the outside of the Church, a Resurrection Gospel reading and the first announcement of, “Christ is Risen!”
 The Paschal Matins then begins during which the Church is brightly lit and the faithful sing of Christ’s Resurrection in a very joyous manner.
 Near the end of Matins the Paschal Catechetical Sermon of St. John Chrysostom is read.
 During the Liturgy of St. John Chrysostom the Gospel from the Prologue of St. John’s Gospel is chanted in several languages, symbolic of the universal character of the Christian Faith.
 Immediately after the service food for the Agape Meal is blessed, as well as Pascha (Easter) baskets full of non-fasting foods.

-The week immediately after Pascha is an extended celebration of the Lord’s Resurrection.
+Bright Week (April 13 – April 18): The week immediately after Pascha is an extended celebration of the Lord’s Resurrection.
 Although we enjoy a 40 day Paschal season, the services of Bright Week are uniquely joyous, reflecting the specific tone and spirit of Pascha night.
-Divine Liturgies and Vespers celebrated during this time are very similar to those of April 20.
+Divine Liturgies and Vespers celebrated during this time are very similar to those of April 12.
 There is, as well, no fasting during Bright Week.
 We look forward to celebrating Pascha with all of our Church members and friends.
 Once again, we encourage everyone to set aside the days ahead as sacred, dedicated to our Lord.

 Christ is Risen!
 Indeed He is Risen!